TINNs: Time-Induced Neural Networks for Solving Time-Dependent PDEs: Numerical Results

 The main results are summarized in \Cref{tab: main result}.
 For a fair comparison, we implement all methods in \texttt{JAX} and evaluate them under a \emph{matched wall-clock training budget}, set to the runtime of TINNs.
 For each method, we report the final model obtained within this time budget.
 Methods with lower per-iteration cost therefore execute more optimization steps under the same budget; this includes PINN and CoPINN*, the latter benefiting from a more efficient automatic differentiation structure.
 For PirateNet, we follow the original experimental protocol and use the iteration count reported in the corresponding work, as its training procedure is not directly comparable under a wall-clock–matched setting.

-Across all tested PDEs, TINNs achieve the highest accuracy while using substantially fewer trainable parameters than competing methods.
-For instance, TINNs improve accuracy by $2.9\times$ on Burgers and $2.2\times$ on Allen–Cahn.
+Across all tested PDEs, TINNs achieve the best error performance while using substantially fewer trainable parameters than competing methods.
+For instance, TINNs improve relative $L^2$ error by $2.9\times$ on Burgers and $2.2\times$ on Allen–Cahn.
 Moreover, when trained with LM, TINNs converge markedly faster than the strongest baseline, PirateNet optimized with SOAP.
-On the Burgers equation, TINNs reach comparable or better accuracy with a $10.55\times$ speedup over PirateNet with SOAP, and achieve a $2.30\times$ speedup on Allen–Cahn.
+On the Burgers equation, TINNs reach comparable or better error performance with a $10.55\times$ speedup over PirateNet with SOAP, and achieve a $2.30\times$ speedup on Allen–Cahn (more details in \Cref{app: Exp setting} and \Cref{tab:speed}).

+Moreover, the number of unknowns in TINN does not grow significantly in high-dimensional settings, since the hypernetwork output is independent of the spatial dimensionality.
+To further demonstrate this scalability, we apply TINN to the $(3+1)$--D Klein-Gordon equation and the $(3+1)$--D Navier-Stokes equation in \Cref{app: 3+1D-KG} and \Cref{app: 3+1D-NS}, respectively.
+We also consider more challenging scenarios, including the chaotic Kuramoto-Sivashinsky equation, a $(2+1)$--D flow mixing problem, and the inverse problem for the Burgers equation; see \Cref{app: KS}, \Cref{app: flow-mixing}, and \Cref{app: inverse-Burgers}, respectively.

 Finally, although $\bm{\theta}(t)$ is parameterized by a neural network, computing higher-order temporal derivatives incurs no noticeable overhead in practice.
 In particular, evaluating $\partial_{tt}^2 u_{\bm{\theta}(t)}$ has comparable cost to $\partial_t u_{\bm{\theta}(t)}$: $30$K training iterations require $0.75$ hours for Burgers (using $\partial_t u_{\bm{\theta}(t)}$) and $0.77$ hours for the wave equation (using $\partial_{tt}^2 u_{\bm{\theta}(t)}$).